joisimha/My-ML-code/README.md

 # My-ML-code

 This is a repository for all my ML Python code.

-Most projects are Kaggle datasets.
-There are a few leraning module projects as well.
+0000-0100 are leraning module projects as well.
+> 0100    are Kaggle dataset projects.